 In Aishiteruze Baby, Yuzuyu, whom the protagonist Kippei is saddled with raising, is technically his cousin, but given that her mother, Kippei's aunt, is basically the same age as his older sister, it's more of this trope.

 In the comics his parents turned out to have been S.H.I.E.L.D. agents who were killed by the second Red Skull.
 In the Ultimate universe, they were geneticists killed when Eddie Brock Sr. experimented on himself with the anti-cancer Symbiote the Parkers and Brocks created, becoming the first Venom and crashing the plane they were on.
-The 1990's animated series had Peter Parker's parents being spies, who were actually not dead, but in Russia.
+The 1990's animated series had Peter Parker's parents being spies, who were actually not dead (as per the full effect of Never Say "Die" that hit the show), but in Russia.

 The trope also kind of applies to Mary Jane Watson, who for the first two decades of her fictional existence only had her Aunt Anna as a relative.
 It was then revealed that her mother is dead and that she was very much estranged from her abusive father.
 (The 1987 wedding ceremony by the way was performed by MJ's Uncle Spencer).